7e6i/SwimEventOptimization/README.md

 # Project Overview

+Python 3.11 was used but most 3.x versions should work.
+Check requirements.txt for the necessary additional packages.

 ## 1. Code
 This section contains various code files for data manipulation, the model itself and visualization.
  - *raw_to_usable.py* - converts the raw data to a list of each athlete